MichaelsPlayground/FirebaseUiTutorial/readme.md

 ### List user on database (Listview)

+Get a list of all users on Realtime Database including yourself.
+The data is presented in a ListView.
+When clicking on an entry the chatroom with this user is opened.

 ### list user on database in RecyclerView (chat)

+This is the preferred way of presenting database entries: get a list of all users on Realtime Database (your entry is excluded).
+If the user setup a profile image it is shown, together with his user name and his email address.
+The second row contains the last timestamp when the user was online in the Firebase UI Tutorial app.
+When clicking on an entry the chatroom with this user is opened.

+Beneath the profile image is a small image - green means that the user is probably online, gray is "offline".

+Why do I say "probably" - the app recognizes when going to background and will change the entry, but when the user stops the internet connection the app has no more chance to send the "offline" information to the  Firebase database.

 ### list recent user messages in RecyclerView

+This is a second database that collects all chat messages.
+This is for a simple reason: Without that list you don't know that you received a chat from a user (there is no "new chat" information).

 ### database presence check